 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) and subsequently issued additional updates to Topic 842.
 The updated guidance requires lessees to recognize a lease liability and a right-of-use asset, measured at the present value of the future minimum lease payments, at the lease commencement date.
 Recognition, measurement and presentation of expenses will depend on classification as a finance or operating lease.
 The amendments also require certain quantitative and qualitative disclosures.
 ASU 2016-02 is effective for all interim and annual reporting periods beginning after December 15, 2018, with early adoption permitted.
 As currently issued, the update requires entities to recognize and measure leases at the beginning of the earliest period presented using a modified retrospective approach or allows entities to initially apply the new lease standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
-The Company is performing a comprehensive review to determine and implement changes required to support the adoption of this standard.
-As part of this review, the Company is implementing a new lease accounting system to support the lease reporting upon adoption.
-The Company is evaluating the potential impact of this adoption on its condensed consolidated financial statements.
-The adoption of this guidance is expected to increase both assets and liabilities.
+The Company is implementing a new lease accounting system and manual processes and policies to support the adoption of this standard.
+As part of this review, the Company is implementing a new lease accounting system and manual processes and policies to support the new lease accounting and reporting requirements.
+Due to the required recognition of operating leases on its balance sheet under the new lease accounting standard, the adoption of this guidance is expected to increase both the Company's assets and liabilities where, preliminarily, the Company expects real estate leases to make up the majority of its operating lease commitments.
+The Company plans to adopt the new standard on the adoption date with an application date of January 1, 2019 and recognize a cumulative-effect adjustment to the opening balance of retained earnings, if any, in the period of adoption.
+The Company continues to evaluate the potential impact of this adoption on its condensed consolidated financial statements.

 In June 2016, the FASB issued ASU No. 2016-13, Financial Instrument - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
 This ASU changes the impairment model for most financial assets, requiring the use of an expected loss model which requires entities to estimate the lifetime expected credit loss on financial assets measured at amortized cost.
 Such credit losses will be recorded as an allowance to offset the amortized cost of the financial asset, resulting in a net presentation of the amount expected to be collected on the financial asset.
-In addition, credit losses relating to available-for-sale debt securities will now be recorded through an allwance for credit losses rather than as a direct write-down to the security.
-The amendments in this update are effective for reporting periods beginning afterDecember 15, 2019, with adoption permitted for reporting periods beginning after December 15, 2018.
+In addition, credit losses relating to available-for-sale debt securities will now be recorded through an allowance for credit losses rather than as a direct write-down to the security.
+The amendments in this update are effective for reporting periods beginning afterDecember 15, 2019, with early adoption permitted for reporting periods beginning after December 15, 2018.
 The Company is evaluating the potential impact of this adoption on its condensed consolidated financial statements.